 (*) Spreads are subject to change, so please check the latest figures before trading.

 Please note that UKOIL (Brent Crude) is not eligible for swap-free trading.
-If you carry a position over to the next day or later, the negative swap amount will be deducted as a loss; therefore, please exercise caution when managing your positions.
+If you carry a position over to the next day or later, the negative swap amount will be deducted as a loss, so please exercise caution when managing your positions.

 Trading fees for crude oil trading on Exness vary depending on the account type you use.
-With Standard and Pro accounts, you can trade commission-free.
-On the other hand, Low Spread accounts incur a commission of $3.50 per lot per side.
-With Zero accounts, trading fees are $32.50 per side for UKOIL and $6.25 per side for USOIL; however, in exchange, we offer extremely low spreads.Exness’s trading fees for crude oil are as follows:
+With Standard and Pro accounts, you can trade without any transaction fees.
+On the other hand, with Low Spread accounts, a fee of $3.50 per lot (one-way) applies.
+With Zero accounts, transaction fees of $32.50 per lot (one-way) for UKOIL and $6.25 per lot (one-way) for USOIL apply; however, in exchange, we offer extremely low spreads.Exness’s trading fees for crude oil instruments are as follows:

 | UKOIL (Brent Crude) | - | $3.50 | $32.50 | - |